Battle of Vimy Ridge: Underground operations

-Operations along the Vimy Ridge were accompanied by extensive underground excavations.
-The Arras–Vimy sector was conducive to tunnelling owing to the soft, porous yet extremely stable nature of the chalk underground.
-Underground warfare had been conducted on the Vimy sector since 1915.
-Bavarian engineers had blown twenty mines in the sector by March 1915.
+Operations along the Vimy Ridge were accompanied by extensive excavations.
+The Arras–Vimy sector was conducive to tunnelling, owing to the soft, porous, yet extremely stable nature of the chalk underground.
+Mine warfare had been conducted on the Vimy sector since 1915 and Bavarian engineers had blown twenty mines in the sector by March 1915.
 By early 1916, German miners had gained an advantage over their French counterparts.
-British tunnelling companies of the Royal Engineers took over progressively from the French between February and May 1916.
+British tunnelling companies of the Royal Engineers took over from the French between February and May 1916.

 On their arrival, the British began offensive mining against German miners, first stopping the German underground advance and then developing a defensive strategy that prevented the Germans from gaining a tactical advantage by mining.
 From spring 1916, the British had deployed five tunnelling companies along the Vimy Ridge and during the first two months of their tenure of the area, 70 mines were fired, mostly by the Germans.
 Between October 1915 and April 1917 an estimated 150 French, British and German charges were fired in this 7 km sector of the Western Front.
 In May 1916, Operation Schleswig-Holstein, a German infantry attack, forced the British back 700 yd, to stop British mining by capturing the shaft entrances.
 In the second half of 1916, the British constructed strong defensive underground positions and from August 1916, the Royal Engineers developed a mining scheme for a big infantry attack on the Vimy Ridge proposed for autumn 1916, although this was postponed.
 After September 1916, when the Royal Engineers had completed their network of defensive galleries along most of the front line, offensive mining largely ceased although activities continued until 1917.
 The British gallery network beneath Vimy Ridge eventually grew to a length of 12 km.

 The Canadian Corps was posted to the northern part of Vimy Ridge in October 1916 and preparations for an attack were revived in February 1917.
-British tunnelling companies created extensive underground networks and fortifications.
 Twelve subways, up to 1.2 km long were excavated at a depth of 10 m and used to connect reserve lines to front lines, permitting soldiers to advance to the front quickly, securely and unseen.
 Often incorporated into subways were light rail lines, hospitals, command posts, water reservoirs, ammunition stores, mortar and machine gun posts and communication centres.
 The Germans dug a number of similar tunnels on the Vimy front, to provide covered routes to the front line and protection for headquarters, resting personnel, equipment, and ammunition.
 The Germans also conducted counter-mining against the British tunnellers and destroyed a number of British attempts to plant mines under or near their lines.